CIAMOD/polypart/README.md

 # polypart

-polypart builds partitions of convex polytopes (in H-representation) by splitting them with affine hyperplanes.
-It uses exact rational arithmetic (fractions) and relies on pycddlib for conversions between H-representation and V-representation when computing vertices.
+polypart provides a tool to count partitions of convex polytopes (in H-representation) after being split by a set of affine hyperplanes.
+The package uses exact rational arithmetic (Fraction) to avoid numerical issues and relies on `pycddlib` to convert between H-representation and V-representation (vertices).
+The main feature is to build a partition decision tree to both count the number of regions and classify points into their respective regions.

-This README explains the purpose of the package, how to install it, the main API primitives, the provided examples, and how to run the test-suite.

 ## Features

-- Represent polytopes using exact rational arithmetic (Fraction).
+- Represent polytopes and hyperplanes using exact rational arithmetic (Fraction).
-- Convert between H-representation (A x <= b) and V-representation (vertices) via pycddlib.
 - Split polytopes with affine hyperplanes and build a partition decision tree.
 - Serialize/deserialize the partition trees to JSON for downstream analysis or visualization.

 ## Requirements

-- Python >= 3.10
+- Python == 3.10
 - numpy
 - pycddlib (pycddlib uses GMP; platform-specific installation may be required)
-- matplotlib (optional — used by the example plotting script)
-- seaborn (optional — styling for example plots)

 Requirements are listed in `pyproject.toml` under `[project].dependencies`.